-ISO 27001 – Achieve ISO Certification with IT Governance eBooks, Toolkits and Pocket Guides
+Achieve ISO 27001 Certification with IT Governance eBooks, Toolkits and Pocket Guides

-ISO/IEC 27001:2005 is an international standard for information security management systems (ISMS).
-This standard, which is closely allied to ISO/IEC 17799:2005 (also known as ISO 27002), helps organisations meet all their information-related regulatory compliance objectives, and helps them prepare and position themselves for new and emerging regulations.
+ISO/IEC 27001:2005 is the international standard for information security management systems (ISMS).
+This standard, which is closely allied to ISO/IEC 27002:2005, helps organisations meet all their information-related regulatory compliance objectives, and helps them prepare and position themselves for new and emerging regulations.

 ISO 27001 ISMS Requirements can be downloaded here >>

-ISO/IEC 27001 provides the specification for an ISMS, and the related code of practice – ISO/IEC 17799 – contains the controls and implementation guidance necessary to implement ISO 27001.
+ISO 27001 provides the specification for an ISMS, and the related code of practice – ISO 27002 – contains the controls and implementation guidance necessary to implement ISO 27001.
 It draws on the knowledge of a group of experienced information security practitioners in a wide range of significant organisations across more than 40 countries to set out best practice in information security.

 ISO 27001 in India: Government regulations

-In India, in April 2011, the Government released a new announcement on privacy data law which relates to any company that collects information within the country.
+In India, April 2011, the Government released an announcement on privacy data law that involves any company which collects information within India.
 The proposed regulations will have a major impact on global enterprises doing business with Indian outsourcers.
 State regulations in India require companies to ensure private data stays private.

 When outsourcing aspects of IT that touch data stores, companies need to be extra careful that the service providers they engage with, follow these new rules of the law, and the exact policies of their shareholders and/or management.
-Not complying with this new Act can create a disruption and result in fines, damaged reputation and even loss of revenue.
+Not complying with this new Act can result in fines, brand damage and loss of revenue.

 Organisations must follow new regulations stated in the Indian ITA (Information Technology Act), which include: